2024

 August 23, 2022.
 How did human activity during the COVID-19 lockdowns impact birds?
 The Wildlife Society.

 August 15, 2022.
 How dramatic pandemic shifts affected Northwest birds.
-KUOW.
+KUOW 94.9 FM (Seattle, WA).

 August 11, 2022.
 New UW study shows how COVID lockdowns affected Northwest birds.
 The Seattle Times.